 The video sparked widespread outrage.
 United’s stock plummeted, and it prompted calls for a boycott (though many people will find avoiding the carrier difficult, even if they want to, according to the Washington Post).
 A tone-deaf response from CEO Oscar Munoz didn’t help matters.
 In an email to employees, he dismissed the passenger as “disruptive and belligerent.”
 He later tried to strike a more conciliatory tone.

 Perhaps the viral video will cause the suits in the United C-suite to have a change of heart and decide to start treating passengers with a bit more respect.
 In the third quarter of 2017, the airline did manage a record 28 days where not a single passenger was bumped.
 United does appear to be trying to do better, suggesting the PR damage from the passenger dragging incident might have had a lasting effect.
 But other companies are less responsive — they habitually treat customers like crap and get away with it.

 Check out these 10 other examples of badly behaving businesses, most of which are still thriving despite some well-publicized incidents of screwing over regular folks.

 When it comes to companies treating customers badly, one offender probably springs to mind right away: Your cable provider, especially if you’re unlucky enough to have Comcast.
 The company has been named the worst in America and horror stories from disgruntled customers are legendary.

-There was the rep who told a recently widowed women that only her deceased husband would be able to cancel the service.
+There was the rep who told a recently widowed woman that only her deceased husband would be able to cancel the service.
 There was the $1,775 early termination fee one man was charged.
 There was the man who ended up having to sell his house after Comcast mistakenly told him it could provide him the internet service he needed to do his job.
 And that’s just the tip of the iceberg.
 We’ve rounded up even more stories of people’s nightmarish dealing with Comcast here.